Tania Pérez Córdova

 Eduardo Terrazas

-Eduardo Terrazas (1936) is a Mexican creator who has taken a genuine interest in studying and contemplating the complexity of our contemporary world.
+Eduardo Terrazas (b.
+1936) is a Mexican creator who has taken a genuine interest in studying and contemplating the complexity of our contemporary world.
 Spirit, beauty, order, and technique are the cornerstones that define his visual universe.

 An architect by training, he obtained his Bachelor’s degree at UNAM Mexico, and then a Master’s, at Cornell University, New York.
 But his endeavors –for over fifty years- include an array of disciplines: design, architecture, urban and regional planning, visual arts and environmental issues, responding and reflecting creatively to our changing reality, proposing alternate methods of inhabiting our world, different forms to relate one another, new ways to portray and understand our cosmos.